stockphrase/no-silo/content/resources/project-grain-elevator/field-notes/index.md

 ### Staying in Touch
 *The field notebook is a way of staying in touch with who we used to be.* While field notebooks aid our explorations of the external world, they may also be used to perform an archeology of the self.
 We may choose to preserve experiences or thoughts that are not strictly concerned with our coursework—recordings of everyday events and facts about our lives.
 We might preserve a song lyric, a dream, an observation about a close friend.
 Or we may choose to make entries on a personal struggle or record a feeling of loss or disappointment that shattered us.
 Sometimes we may have no idea why we decide to preserve certain things, much as we might have the sudden urge to save a pebble from a stream and place it wet and glistening into our pocket.
 Why might we do this sort of collecting?
 In her essay "[On Keeping a Notebook](https://en.wikipedia.org/wiki/Slouching_Towards_Bethlehem)," Joan Didion says that ultimately she keeps a notebook to "Remember what it was to be me: that is always the point."
 Years from now, you will have forgotten nearly all of your experiences in college; all that will remain is a blur of faces, some embellished stories, and perhaps a handful of regrets.
 Unless, of course, you take the time to save some pebbles now.

-- Relatedly, there is also [decades of compelling research](https://doi.org/10.1093/oxfordhb/9780195342819.013.0018) showing that personal journal writing helps relieve anxiety, [depression](https://doi.org/10.1016/j.beth.2006.01.004), and other [stress-related disorders](https://doi.org/10.1093/oxfordhb/9780190681777.013.34).
+- Possibly related: there is also [several decades of compelling research](https://doi.org/10.1093/oxfordhb/9780195342819.013.0018) showing that personal journal writing helps relieve anxiety, [depression](https://doi.org/10.1016/j.beth.2006.01.004), and other [stress-related disorders](https://doi.org/10.1093/oxfordhb/9780190681777.013.34).
 Obviously, for the sake of privacy, you might choose to put more personal thoughts in a separate notebook.

 {{< details "How to Set up your Field Notebook" >}}